 Table Of Content

-• LGBTQ youth are over 5 times as likely to have attempted suicide compared to heterosexual youth.
+LGBTQ youth are more than five times as likely to attempt suicide compared to their heterosexual peers.

-• 31% of LGBTQ students report missing at least one full day of school per month over feeling unsafe or uncomfortable.
-Absenteeism contributes to suicidal thinking.
+31% of LGBTQ students miss at least one full day of school per month because they feel unsafe or unwelcome.

-• Only 27% of LGBTQ students report a school staff member regularly supporting or advocating for them.
+Only 27% of LGBTQ students report having a school staff member who regularly supports or advocates for them.

 Unique Risk Factors Facing LGBTQ Youth